Edith Heard

-Edith Heard (born 1965) CMG, FRS, MAE is a British-French researcher in epigenetics and since January 2019 has been the Director General of the European Molecular Biology Laboratory (EMBL).
+Edith Heard (born 1965) CMG, FRS, MAE is a British-French researcher in epigenetics who became CEO of the Francis Crick Institute in London, U.K. in 2025, having previously served as Director General of the European Molecular Biology Laboratory (EMBL) since January 2019.
 She is also Professor at the Collège de France, holding the Chair of Epigenetics and Cellular Memory.

 From 2010 to 2018, Heard was the Director of the Genetics and Developmental Biology department at the Curie Institute (Paris), France.
 Heard is noted for her studies of X-chromosome-inactivation.

 Education

 Heard graduated with a Bachelor of Arts degree in Natural Sciences (Genetics) from the University of Cambridge as a student of Emmanuel College, Cambridge, graduating in 1986.
 She was awarded a PhD from Imperial College London for research investigating gene amplification in rat cells in 1990 while working at the Imperial Cancer Research Fund Laboratory in London, UK.